Skip to Content

 Best Time to Go: July and August

-West Coast Trail Maps
+West Coast Trail Distance, Duration, and Difficulty

 How Long is the West Coast Trail?
-How Many Days Does it Take to Hike?

-According to Parks Canada, the WCT is 75 km long (46.5 miles).
 However… the trail has been rerouted countless times over the years, but Parks Canada has never adjusted the trail distance.
 When I hiked it, our GPS measured about 86 km (53.5 miles) of hiking.
 My friend’s GPS measured 96km!

-It takes most people about 7 days to hike the WCT.
 Some people hike it in five or 6 days and others take their time and allow 8 or 9 days.
 Trail runners have even blasted through it in less than 10 hours!
 The first time I hiked the West Coast Trail we did it in 6 days.
-On my 2019 hike, my group completed the trail in 7 days.
+On my most recent trip, my group completed the trail in 7 days.

 Most of the people we met on the trail were also on a 7-day itinerary.
 I’ve got full details on the standard 7-day itinerary for you, as well as tons of other itinerary options for 3-10 days in my West Coast Trail itineraries post.